nuxeo/doc.nuxeo.com-content/src/nxdoc/data-lists-and-directories/directory-and-ui.md

 For simplicity reasons, the entry inside the Admin Center is called "Vocabularies", but actually it can manage any kind of Directories (i.e. not only the directories using the vocabulary schema).

-To make this easily usable, the platform includes a DirectoryUIManager that uses an &nbsp;[directories extension point](http://explorer.nuxeo.com/nuxeo/site/distribution/current/viewExtensionPoint/org.nuxeo.ecm.directory.ui.DirectoryUIManager--directories) to allow to contribute what directories should be available in the management UI and what layouts should be used.
+To make this easily usable, the platform includes a DirectoryUIManager that uses an [directories extension point](http://explorer.nuxeo.com/nuxeo/site/distribution/Nuxeo%20DM-7.10/viewExtensionPoint/org.nuxeo.ecm.directory.ui.DirectoryUIManager--directories) to allow to contribute what directories should be available in the management UI and what layouts should be used.

 ## Suggest Widgets

 Directories can be used as a source of data for Suggest Widgets.

-See&nbsp;[Suggestion Widget Types]({{page space='nxdoc58' page='suggestion-widget-types'}}) page for more details.
+See [Suggestion Widget Types]({{page space='nxdoc' page='suggestion-widget-types'}}) page for more details.

-&nbsp;

-&nbsp;

-* * *